 Kentucky Derby winner Country House won't run in Preakness

-Assistant trainer Riley Mott confirmed to The Associated Press on Tuesday that the long shot winner of horse racing's biggest event is no longer being considered for the second jewel of the Triple Crown.
+Assistant trainer Riley Mott confirmed to The Associated Press on Tuesday that the long shot winner of horse racing's biggest event is no longer being considered to run in the second jewel of the Triple Crown.
 Country House was elevated to the winner's circle at the Kentucky Derby on Saturday after Maximum Security was disqualified for impeding other horses.

-Country House's absence at the Preakness means there is no chance at a third Triple Crown winner in five years.
+Country House's absence at the Preakness means there won't be a third Triple Crown winner in five years.
+Bob Baffert-trained Justify and American Pharoah have each won it since 2015.

 The Daily Racing Form was first to report that Country House was not running in the Preakness, citing trainer Bill Mott, who said the horse developed a cough and was "acting like he's going to get sick."
-Riley Mott, Bill Mott's son, provided no details to the AP about any possible illness.
+Riley Mott, Bill Mott's son, did not provide details to the AP about any possible illness.

 Country House joins Maximum Security in skipping the Preakness.